MartinBM4/d3js-TypeScripts/modulo-visualizacion-mandatory/README.md

 - If we run the project (npm start in the console and use chrome with http://localhost:1324), voila ! we got the map just the way we want it.

 # Second step:
--
-we will put the buttons on the screen to be able to modify the values.
+- We will put the buttons on the screen to be able to modify the values.
 _./src/index.html

 ```diff